-The Gospel today brings up a very ancient doctrine of the Church, and the term for that doctrine is Divine Impassibility: It means that God does not change.
-In fact, as our own Anglican Article I teaches, he is "without passions."
+The Gospel today leads me once again to mention Divine Impassibility: It means that God does not change.
+In fact, as our own Anglican Article I teaches, He is "without passions."
 Some modern theologians object to this, and insist that the scriptures present to us an emotional God who makes up his mind by reacting to events.
-They see metaphorical language as literal, forgetting that God has revealed his word to our minds by use of our own language.
+They see metaphorical language as literal, forgetting that God has revealed His word to our minds by use of our own language.
 Emotion includes motion, that is movement and change.
 But, God does not change.

 The reaction to the king's kind invitation, bidding people to attend the wedding of his son, reminds me of the fifth seal in the Book of Revelation:

 When the guests who were invited snub him, and refuse his invitation, and then persecute the messengers of his gracious invitation to the death, the king becomes "wroth."
 His judgment falls on those murderers, and he sends his army to slay them.
-The word "wroth" is, of course, a form of the word "wrath."
 In many passages of scripture we read about the wrath of God.
 What is the wrath of God?

 Look at the word that the king uses when he must have his "bouncers" kick out an impolite guest: "Friend, how camest thou in hither not having a wedding garment?"
-This word, "friend", seems rather odd.
+This word, "friend," seems rather odd in this context.
 In fact, it means that this impolite guest, the one who refused the wedding garment (that is, refused the vestment handed out by the king's servants at the door) in a gesture of disrespect, was in some way beloved of the king.
 That is what it means that he was called "friend" (ἑταῖρος, hetairos).
-The same word is used later in this same Gospel (According to St. Matthew) when Jesus addresses the traitor Judas in the Garden of Gethsemane.
+The same word is used later in this same Gospel (St. Matthew) when Jesus addresses the traitor Judas in the Garden of Gethsemane.

-What could better demonstrate that the Impassibility of God is consistent with the fact that God is love?
-(I John 4:8, 16) He does not change.
-Jesus loved Judas, even knowing that the man was a devil, the traitor, for whom it would have been good had he never been born.
-Jesus was not changed toward Judas, though Judas had renounced him, had abandoned his apostolic office to betray him to the death.
+The Impassibility of God is always consistent with the revelation that God is love (I John 4:8, 16).
+He does not change.
+Jesus loved Judas, even knowing that the man was a devil, the traitor, for whom it would have been good had he never been born - and so calls him “friend.”
+Jesus was not changed toward Judas, though Judas had renounced him, and had abandoned his apostolic office to betray him to the death.
 "Friend, wherefore art thou come?"

-The king casts the impolite and contemptuous guest out of his palace because that man had placed himself beyond the reach of the king's generous and gracious nature.
-The man did not need to buy some expensive garment, because it was the host of such a feast who provided these garments, outer garments or vestments, at the door.
+The king casts the impolite and contemptuous guest out of his palace because that man had placed himself beyond the reach of the king's generous and gracious intention, the intention that had been obvious in the invitation itself.
+The man did not need to buy some expensive garment, because it was the host of such a feast who provided the garments, outer garments or vestments, at the door.
 And, in polite society it was expected that a guest would put the garment on over his own clothes.

 ”The night is far spent, the day is at hand: let us therefore cast off the works of darkness, and let us put on the armour of light.
 Let us walk honestly, as in the day; not in rioting and drunkenness, not in chambering and wantonness, not in strife and envying.
 But put ye on the Lord Jesus Christ, and make not provision for the flesh, to fulfill the lusts thereof.” -Rom.
 13:12-14